thisbejim/Pyrebase/README.md

 We can optionally add a [service account credential](https://firebase.google.com/docs/server/setup#prerequisites) to our configuration that will allow our server to authenticate with Firebase as an admin and disregard any security rules.

+The credential can be added by adding a path to the json file provided by Firebase to your config.
 ```python
 import pyrebase